 - Travel documents for any visits to clients and suppliers

-- Phone numbers, email, fax as communication means to support the negotiation process with customers and suppliers.
+- Phone numbers, email, and fax as communication means to support the negotiation process with customers and suppliers

 The process can take several months as IRD will raise questions during the investigation before making a final decision.

-Additionally, the timeframe depends on the structure of your company.
-The more layers your company has, the more thorough procedure, and the more it costs certainly.
+The timeframe also relies on how your organization is set up.
+The more layers your company has, the more thorough the procedure, and the more it costs certainly.